razerofficial/CChromaEditor/README.md

 * Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.

+* Note: This is the `ASCII` version of the library.
+It's highly recommended that you use the [Unicode](https://github.com/razerofficial/CChromaEditor/tree/SUPPORT_UNICODE) version of this library.

 # CChromaEditor - C++ Dynamic Library for playing and editing Chroma animations

 **Table of Contents**